 Margin Account and IRA Trading Levels

 There are three options trading levels for margin accounts–Limited, Basic, and The Works.
 The types of strategies you can do are dependent upon which trading level you have.
 Standard margin accounts (non-ira) have 2:1 leverage for stock.
 That means if you have $10,000 of options buying power, your account will have $20,000 of stock buying power (for non-elevated stocks).
 The trading level you receive is solely based on how you self-report your Investor Profile.
-If you currently have a margin account and you're looking to upgrade your trading level, then please click here.
+If you currently have a margin account and want to upgrade your trading level, please click here.

 Why do I need a Margin account to trade risk-defined spreads?

-A margin account is required when trading any options spread/vertical (long or short).
+A margin account is required when trading any long or short options spread/vertical spread.
 Margin's primary function in options trading is for relief since short equity options can be exercised by the counterparty (owner of the long option) at any time up until expiration, resulting in an assigned position.

 Permissible strategies in a margin account